andifunke/topic-labeling/Readme.md

 #### 1.2 Crawling datasets from the web

-  - [faz/focus](src/scrapy/readme.txt): use the provided scrapy-spiders to fetch news-articles from the web.
+  - [faz/focus](src/scrapy/readme.txt): use the provided [scrapy](https://scrapy.org/) -spiders to fetch
+    news-articles from the web.
   - [OnlineParticipation](https://github.com/Liebeck/OnlineParticipationDatasets): Follow the
-    instructions in the linked repository to download these collections.
+    instructions in the linked repository to download this collection.

 After download, the datasets are assumed to reside inside [data/corpora](data/corpora).
 Please refer to [data/readme.txt](data/readme.txt) for detailed instructions on how to arrange the files.